 I drove to the affluent Broomhill area on a Sunday afternoon when nobody would be around.
 Melbourne Avenue is a quiet narrow thoroughfare away from a main road.
 The fee-paying Sheffield High School For Girls dominates the tree-lined avenue and thereíre a some huge handsome buildings.
 I was there for about twenty minutes and didnít see another person.
 It was quiet in 1981 at the time of the arrest, an ideal place for prostitutes to bring their customers in the evening.
 I found number 3 and as itís now a company's offices I guessed the gates would be locked.
 When Sutcliffe was arrested it was the headquarters of the local steel craftsmenís federation but now itís LabLogic which provides software to various industries.
 Quiet is good, I thought, nobody to see me except cameras as I climbed over the fence, pushed myself through unforgiving bushes and walked up the drive.

-I had a photograph of the side wall showing exactly where Sutcliffe had got rid of his murder tools and spotted it instantly by the drive.
+I had a photograph of the side wall showing exactly where Sutcliffe had got rid of his murder tools and spotted it instantly.
 That Friday in 1981 heíd driven his Rover 3500 to a scrap yard and bought two registration plates as his insurance had expired.
 He could returned home but pulled into a service station at about 9pm and called his wife Sonia to say his car was making worrying noises.
 He taped the registration plates over the existing ones and, an hour later, was thirty miles from home cruising around a red-light area of Sheffield.
 He tried to pick up a 19-year-old prostitute but she said his eyes frightened her and she walked away from the car.
 He picked up 24-year-old Olivia Reivers from Broomhall Street who agreed £10 for sex.
 They arrived here where Iím stood, Sutcliffe reversing the Rover up the drive was a fast exit.
 His murder kit was under his seat.
 He turned out the light, paid Olivia, told her he was called ďDaveĒ and said heíd like to talk as heíd argued with his wife.
 He put his coat on the back seat and Olivia slipped off her knickers.
 Sutcliffe attempted sex for about ten minutes but wasnít excited.
 Suddenly the drive was illuminated by headlights of a police car which parked nose-to-nose with the Rover.